Keen to start saving? Maybe like me you have the best intentions every New Year to eat less, exercise more and yes, stash away extra cash.

 Right now, you can earn 5% for a year on up to £2,500 stashed in a Nationwide Flex current account.
 Yes, you need to pay in £1,000 a month to qualify, but you can also set up a standing order to transfer that money back a couple of days later.

-Elsewhere, if you hold particular current accounts with Nationwide, First Direct, M&S or Santander, you can also open regular saver accounts paying 5%.
-Regular saver accounts pay chunky interest for one year, when you pay in limited amounts every month.
-With these accounts, the minimum starts from nothing up to £25, with a maximum each month of £200 to £300.
+Elsewhere, interest rates on regular saver account have been cut, but if you have a current account with First Direct you can still open a regular saver account paying 2.75%.
+Regular saver accounts pay higher interest for one year, when you pay in limited amounts every month.
+With the First Direct version, you can stash between £25 and £300 a month.

 Then mark on your calendar, or set an alert on your phone, for just under a year later.
 Do it as soon as you open an account, to remind youself to move your money when the interest rate plummets after 12 months.
 Opening a regular saver account in January has two advantages: you might have enough motivation from New Year’s resolutions to open a new account when the old one finishes.
 Plus you’ll get a nice interest payout in case you need it towards Christmas credit card bills or tax payments.